Payment Methods for Small Businesses: Costs, Fees, and Setup (2026)

 • Processing fees typically range from 2.6% to 3.5% plus $0.10 to $0.30 per transaction, covering interchange fees paid to card networks like Visa and Mastercard plus your payment processor's markup

-• Chargeback risk exists but stays manageable with proper payment systems; chargeback fees typically run $15 to $25 per incident
+• Chargeback risk exists but stays manageable with proper payment systems; card networks set base chargeback fees that typically run $15 to $25 per incident before processor markups

 • In-person card payments require a POS system or card reader; online transactions need a payment gateway